 Alphonso Mango, loaded with a creamy taste sweet, goes very well with lassi.

-Mango Pulp is with tender and delicate texture, little or non-fibrous fruit, with sweet and tangy juicy Pulp.
+Mango Pulp has a tender and delicate texture, little or non-fibrous fruit, and sweet and tangy juicy Pulp.

 It is a yummy soothing lassi in all seasons because you get ripe mango in summer, I mean Alphonso mangoes.

 It has multiple variants in Mango Lassi like

 You can choose ripe mango as per your choice.
 Here we have taken Alphonso Mango or sweetened mango pulp made from Alphonso mangoes as it is significantly less fiber.
 You may as well use Kesar mango pulp, but it is a bit fibrous; it might change your taste and color of lassi.

 - You can take 3 to 4 Alphonso mangoes, peel them off and chop cubes.
 It will be nearly two to two and a half cups of alphonso mango cubes.